Smart City project in Santander to monitor Parking Free Slots

 Fig. 2.- Real installation in the city of Santander

-Fig. 3.- Visual panels to inform about the number of free parking slots
+Fig. 3.- Visual panels to inform about the number of free parking spots

-The status of the parking slots is also updated in a map for being consulted by citizens before go to the city center.
+The status of the parking spots is also updated in a map for being consulted by citizens before go to the city center.

-Fig. 4.- Interactive map that shows the availability of free parking slots
+Fig. 4.- Interactive map that shows the availability of free parking spots

 To explain this large project in detail we have written another 2 articles: